 noun Church of England.

-Examples from the Web for clerk vicar
+Example sentences from the Web for lay vicar